Mechanism Redesign: Introduction

 \section{Introduction}

 This paper develops data-driven methods that enable a principal to adjust the parameters of an auction so as to optimize its performance, i.e., for {\em mechanism redesign}.
-These methods are especially relevant to the design of electronic markets such as online advertising, hotel booking platforms, online auctions, etc.\footnote{We have had extensive discussions over the last decade with R\&D teams at companies in this space, especially Microsoft, which brought us to the model and questions studied in this paper.} For a paradigmatic family of auctions, we derive counterfactual estimators for the revenue and welfare of one auction in the family from equilibrium bids in another.
-One application for these estimators is a framework for A/B testing of auctions, a.k.a., randomized controlled trials, wherein an auctioneer can compare the revenue of auctions A and B. Another application is in instrumented optimization where we identify sufficient properties of an auction so that the revenue of any counterfactual auction can be estimated from equilibrium bids of the former; we then optimize revenue over auctions with these properties.
+These methods are inspired by settings of online markets such as online advertising, hotel booking platforms, online auctions, etc.\footnote{We have had extensive discussions over the last decade with R\&D teams at companies in this space, especially Microsoft, which brought us to the model and questions studied in this paper.} For a paradigmatic family of auctions, we derive estimators for the revenue and welfare of a counterfactual auction in the family from equilibrium bids in an incumbent auction.
+Our analysis exposes the relationship between the the error of the estimator and the tuned parameters of the counterfactual and incumbent auctions.
+From this analysis, we identify a family of mechanisms that are statistically efficient to redesign.

+Our work is motivated by the simple observation that revenue maximization in auctions is at odds with statistical inference.
+Specifically, in the classic setting of \citet{mye-81}, an auctioneer who adopts a mechanism from the family of revenue optimal auctions, which employ reserve prices, will not generally be able to infer distribution of values of the bidders in the auction and, thus, will not generally be able to determine the revenue optimal auction from the family.
+Reserve pricing and ironing pool bidders with distinct values and, thereafter, no procedure for structural inference can distinguish them.
+Consequently, counterfactual revenue estimation from bids in revenue optimal auctions is not generally possible.